ugroh/ugroh.github.io/README.md

 - *Contribution »Feeling«* This article deals with the evaluation of possible moves in the opening phase of a game and is an excerpt from a special issue of *Gekkan Go Gaku* – 別冊 月刊碁学 Monthly Go School – of the [Kansai Kiin](https://senseis.xmp.net/?KansaiKiIn).
 This article can be found [under this link.](https://github.com/ugroh/ugroh.github.io/tree/main/Beitrag-Gefuehl)

 - *Contribution »Yose«* This article deals with finding the optimal way to play in the endgame.
-This is a contribution in *Gekkan Go Gaku* – 別冊 月刊碁学 Monthly Go School – of the Kansai Kiin, which appeared there regularly or as a direct link <a href="https://ugroh.github.io/Beitrag-Yose/Yose/yose-problem-igo.pdf" target="_blank" rel="noopener">Open PDF</a>
+This is a contribution in *Gekkan Go Gaku* – 別冊 月刊碁学 Monthly Go School – of the Kansai Kiin, which appeared there regularly, <a href="https://ugroh.github.io/Beitrag-Yose/Yose/yose-problem-igo.pdf" target="_blank" rel="noopener">which can be found here</a>

-- [100-AI-Joseki](https://github.com/ugroh/ugroh.github.io/tree/main/100-AI-Joseki) provides an overview of the 100 joseki in [the book of the same title](https://www.go-spiele.de/de/100-ai-joseki.html), as it does not contain an index or any other overview or as a direct link <a href="https://ugroh.github.io/100-AI-Joseki/100-AI-Joseki-Index.pdf" target="_blank" rel="noopener">Open PDF</a>
+- [100-AI-Joseki](https://github.com/ugroh/ugroh.github.io/tree/main/100-AI-Joseki) provides an overview of the 100 joseki in [the book of the same title](https://www.go-spiele.de/de/100-ai-joseki.html), as it does not contain an index or any other overview; <a href="https://ugroh.github.io/100-AI-Joseki/100-AI-Joseki-Index.pdf" target="_blank" rel="noopener">see also here.</a>

 - *Letter to the Editor about »The Match«* The SGF file mentioned in the letter to the editor can be found under [The-Match-Film](https://github.com/ugroh/ugroh.github.io/tree/main/The-Match-Film)

 - All games discussed in the book by [Shin Jinseo](https://senseis.xmp.net/?ShinJinseo) »*My Go Journey*« can be found in the subdirectory [ShinJinseo-Buch](https://github.com/ugroh/ugroh.github.io/tree/main/ShinJinseo-Buch)

-- *AlphaGo2Zero* Here you will find an index to the great book by M. Redmond and Chris Garlock; see [SmartGo Books](https://gobooks.com) or as a direct link <a href="https://ugroh.github.io/AlphaGo2Zero/AlpahaGo.pdf" target="_blank" rel="noopener">Open PDF</a>
+- *AlphaGo2Zero* Here you will find an index to the great book by M. Redmond and Chris Garlock; see [SmartGo Books](https://gobooks.com).
+The index can be found <a href="https://ugroh.github.io/AlphaGo2Zero/AlpahaGo.pdf" target="_blank" rel="noopener">behind this link.</a>

 #### IZIS AI Board